1794 Treason Trials: Aftermath

 Although all of the defendants of the Treason Trials had been acquitted, the administration and the loyalists assumed they were guilty.
 Secretary at War William Windham referred to the radicals as "acquitted felon[s]" and William Pitt and the Attorney-General called them "morally guilty".
 There was widespread agreement that they got off because the treason statute was outdated.
 When, in October 1795, crowds threw refuse at the king and insulted him, demanding a cessation of the war with France and lower bread prices, Parliament passed the "gagging acts" (the Seditious Meetings Act and the Treasonable Practices Act, also known as the "Two Acts").
-Under these new laws, it was almost impossible to have a public meeting and speech at such meetings was severely curtailed.
+Under these new laws, "seditious" speech at such meetings was severely curtailed.
 As a result of these legislative acts, societies that were not directly involved with the Treason Trials, like the Society of the Friends of the People, disbanded.
 British "radicalism encountered a severe set-back" during these years, and it was not until a generation later that any real reform could be enacted.
 The trials, although they were not government victories, served the purpose for which they were intended—all of these men, except Thelwall, withdrew from active radical politics as did many others fearful of governmental retribution.
 Few took their place.